 Sarah Mullen is the associate director of development at VFH.
 She began her career in philanthropy after earning a BA in English and Art History from the University of North Carolina at Chapel Hill, and an MA in American Studies at the University of Texas at Austin.
 She also achieved ABD (all but dissertation) status in American Studies at the University of Texas at Austin, where she concentrated her studies on the cultural history of 20th century domestic architecture.
 Prior to joining VFH, she held development positions at a number of other educational institutions, including The Lawrenceville School in New Jersey and The Fralin Museum of Art at U.Va.

 Lynda Myers is stewardship and data coordinator.
 She earned a B.A. in Religion from Emory and Henry College.
 Before joining the VFH staff in 2002, she coordinated educational conferences for physicians and other medical professionals, and certification trainings for first-responders and the Environmental Protection Agency’s on-scene coordinators.
 She also spent two years organizing fundraising events for a local children’s museum.
 Lynda’s primary responsibilities are to manage stewardship efforts within the development office, gift tracking and acknowledgment, research, reporting, and database management.

-Director of Digital Initiatives and Editor, Encyclopedia Virginia
+Assistant Editor, Encyclopedia Virginia

-Programmer, Encyclopedia Virginia
+Director, Encyclopedia Virginia

 Media Editor, Encyclopedia Virginia